rraagav/BPSK-Modulation/README.md

 6. **Demodulation & Decoding**
 7. **Reconstruction of the Audio Signal**

-All figures are stored in the `plots` folder.
+All figures are stored in the `Plots` folder.

 ---